-- Movement Monday: Mindfulness & Yoga Class with a Growga© certified instructor. - Wildlife Wednesday: Interactive experiences with exotic animals from Wild Tails, LLC. - Farm Fridays: Hands-on experiences organized in the Fall and Spring with local farmers that coordinate with planting and tending the school vegetable garden.
+- Movement Monday: Mindfulness & Yoga Class with a Growga[®] certified instructor. - Wildlife Wednesday: Interactive experiences with exotic animals from Wild Tails, LLC. - Farm Fridays: Hands-on experiences organized in the Fall and Spring with local farmers

-The classroom teachers also work together with the Director to schedule field trips directly related to project learning in the classroom.
+The classroom teachers also work together with the Director to schedule field trips and special guest visitors directly related to project learning in the classroom.
 You will be asked to complete a field trip permission form for all trips.
 You will be notified at least the day before your child is to go on any trip.
 We must receive the signed field trip permission form in order for your child to participate.